Bengal1/ViT-vs-CNN/README.md

 ![PyTorch](https://img.shields.io/badge/PyTorch-Deep%20Learning-EE4C2C?logo=pytorch&logoColor=white)
 ![License](https://img.shields.io/badge/License-MIT-green)

 A comparative study of Vision Transformers (ViT) and Convolutional Neural Networks (CNNs) for image classification.
-This project explores how model performance evolves across datasets of increasing complexity, highlighting the transition from CNN dominance on simple tasks to ViT advantages on more challenging visual data.
+This project explores how model performance evolves across datasets with different levels of visual complexity, class diversity, and scale, highlighting the transition from CNN dominance on simple tasks to ViT advantages on more challenging visual data.

 This repository also showcases the [*Vision Transformer (ViT)*](https://en.wikipedia.org/wiki/Vision_transformer), providing insight into its core architectural ideas, training dynamics, and its ability to capture global relationships through self-attention.
 It offers a practical view of the strengths and limitations of ViTs, and how they differ from traditional convolutional approaches.